 Legal Status for Jewish People

-Under Israeli Entry Laws, regulations and code of practice, there are several options for Jewish people to legally work in Israel.
-There are many consideration to evaluate, prior to making a decision of the right process that will achieve your goals.
+Under Israeli Entry Laws, regulations and codes of practice, there are several additional options for Jewish people to legally work in Israel.
+Under Israel’s Law of Return, Jews from all over the world have the right to become Israeli citizens.
+There are many factors to consider and evaluate, prior to making a decision as to which is the right process to achieve your goals.
 The following are the options:

 Returning residents, who meet the criteria of the Ministry of Aliyah and Integration, can be eligible to receive assistance from the State.